 The proposal involved the conversion of two agricultural barns split into two and three-bed units on the edge of Sherborne St John, Basingstoke.

 We successfully demonstrated how the proposal complied with a number of considerations including:

 Some of the main issues that had to be addressed involved proving to the Council that the site had operated as a commercial agricultural unit.
-We obtained statutory declarations from the farm manager and received business records and photographs to prove this use.
+We obtained statutory declarations from the farm manager and business invoices to prove this use.

-For more information on this project please contact Senior Planner, James Clancy.
+For more information on this project please contact us.